beizhouphys/IceCube_data_2008--2018_double_counting_corrected/README.md

-# IceCube data (2008--2018) double counting events removed
+# IceCube data (2008--2018) double counting events corrected

 This page is to provide the IceCube neutrino dataset after correcting a problem in the 10 years of IceCube data (2008--2018).